mrlynn/securehealth/Building_HIPAA_Compliant_Systems_with_MongoDB_Queryable_Encryption_and_Symfony_Voters.md

 }
 ```

-## Working with AI Assistants
+## Working with AI Assistants: Making Your Code AI-Friendly

-As developers increasingly rely on AI assistants for code generation and understanding, it's important to structure your code in ways that make it easy for AI to understand and work with.
-Here are some patterns I've found effective:
+Look, I know you're probably using AI to help you write code.
+I do too.
+And that's fine - AI is great at helping with boilerplate and understanding patterns.
+But if you want AI to actually help you build secure, HIPAA-compliant systems, you need to structure your code in ways that make it easy for AI to understand.

+Here are some patterns I've found that work really well with AI assistants:

-### 1. Clear Permission Constants
+### 1. Use Descriptive Permission Constants

-Define permission constants that are self-documenting:
+Don't just call everything `VIEW` or `EDIT`.
+Use names that actually describe what the permission does.
+AI can understand `VIEW_SENSITIVE_DATA` much better than `VIEW_SSN`.

 ```php
 class PatientVoter extends Voter